zoumas/chirpy/README.md

 # Chirpy

-Chirpy is a social network web server written in Go.
+Chirpy is a social network backend written in Go.

 ## Subject of the Work